Do you use Google Analytics on your website? Is your Google Analytics CCPA compliant?

 Install and Activate MonsterInsights

-Purchase the premium version of MonsterInsights to enjoy all the benefits from it.
+Purchase the premium version of MonsterInsights to enjoy all the benefits.

 Download the install the latest version of the plugin and activate it.